-Mr Selahattin Demirtaş, former Co-chair of the HDP stands trial at the Istanbul 26th Assize Court and with the charge of "terrorist propaganda" in a speech he delivered at Newroz celebrations in Istanbul on 17 March 2013.
+Mr Selahattin Demirtaş, former Co-chair of the HDP, stands trial at the Istanbul 26th Assize Court with the charge of "terrorist propaganda" in a speech he had delivered at Newroz celebrations in Istanbul on 17 March 2013.
 Mr. Demirtaş faces up to five years in prison for this speech.

-The final hearing of this case, at which both Mr Demirtaş and MP for Ankara Mr Sırrı Süreyya Önder stand trial, will be held on 16 April 2018 (10:30 am) at the Silivri Alibey Courtroom.
+The final hearing of this case, at which both Mr. Demirtaş and MP Mr. Sırrı Süreyya Önder stand trial, will be held on 30 April 2018 (10:30 am) in İstanbul at the Silivri Courtroom No 2.
+Mr Demirtaş will attend the hearing in person.